Ivour/Jumanji-app/README.md

 # Jumanji App

-Simple application for choosing three of the entered places of interest in the Czech Republic
+Simple application for picking three of the entered places of interest in the Czech Republic